Social Impact · 2007–Present

 S.C.A.D

 A charity calendar turned high-fashion editorial.
-Miss Universe Nathalie Glebova, Thai celebrities, and rescue animals.
-13 original artworks sold at auction.
+Miss Universe Nathalie Glebova, Thai celebrities, and rescue animals from Soi Cats and Dogs.
+Commissioned by Ogilvy Action Bangkok (Mitch Webber), sponsored by Nestlé Purina.
+13 original artworks.
 100% of profits to SCAD Bangkok — rescuing and treating hundreds of stray animals.

 Discover the Project →